Search results

 St. Marcus Lutheran School celebrates groundbreaking for a second campus expansion

-Milwaukee NNS: We are thrilled to be breaking ground to expand the North Campus, giving us the space we urgently need for both our students and to serve the surrounding community,” said Henry Tyson, St. Marcus’ Superintendent.
-“The outpouring of support from individual donors, foundations, community partners and corporations in the community has been a … Continue reading St. Marcus Lutheran School celebrates groundbreaking for a second campus expansion
+We are thrilled to be breaking ground to expand the North Campus, giving us the space we urgently need for both our students and to serve the surrounding community,” said Henry Tyson, St. Marcus’ Superintendent.
+“The outpouring of support from individual donors, foundations, community partners and corporations in the community has been a true blessing.
+This expansion allows St. Marcus to continue to grow its reach and respond to parent’s demands for a high-quality education for their children.
+Thank you to everyone who has supported St. Marcus scholars and made their success possible.”

 St. Marcus model offers hope for Milwaukee schools